sragli/bdm/README.md

 ## Main Modules and Functions

 * `BDM.new/6` - Creates a new BDM analysis structure
-* `BDM.compute/2` - Computes the BDM complexity of a dataset
+* `BDM.compute/2` - Computes the BDM complexity of a dataset.
+The input argument can either be a 1D list, a 2D matrix (list of lists) or an `%Nx.Tensor{}`
 * `BDM.PerturbationAnalysis` - Performs perturbation analysis
 * `BDM.Utils.normalize/2` - Normalizes BDM value between 0 and 1